jakji93/airon-fitness/README.md

 - [x] Account for user illness / physical constraints
 - [x] Secure authentication system
 - [x] Login using Google Accounts
-- [ ] Allow users to log their workout history
+- [ ] Allow users to log their workout progress history

 ### Stretch Goals
 - [x] Chatbot personal trainer that allows for custom user inputs
 - [x] User can start a guided workout with timers tracking rest period and workout length (hands-free implementation)
 - [ ] Dynamically update fitness plans as users log their history (user review and feedback in fitness plans)
-- [ ] Live audio feedback during a workout
+- [x] Live audio feedback during a workout

 <p align="right">(<a href="#readme-top">back to top</a>)</p>